-Yes, yes I have.
 Looking back, I noticed that I rarely made a chocolate on chocolate cake.
 And wouldn't a true chocoholic be making chocolate cake at the drop of a hat, or the birthday of a cat?
 Whenever I've made cakes in the past, they have almost always had a yellow or white cake base.
-The whole chocolate on chocolate action is, dare I say, almost too much of a good thing.
-And I although I'm no longer in the official chocolate-lovers club, I tip my bakers hat to all it's members, and I promise to leave a payment of the occasional double chocolate cookie, just so I can come in through the back entrance now and then.
+The whole chocolate on chocolate action is, dare I say, *almost* too much of a good thing.
+Although I'm no longer in the official chocolate-lovers club, I tip my bakers hat to its members and promise to leave a payment of the occasional double chocolate cookie, just so I can come in through the back entrance now and then.

 Why on earth am I going on about all this for?
 Well, to counteract the explosion of chocolate that I just created, I needed something without chocolate.
-Unfortunately my go-to flavour sanctuary, aka lemons, had been wiped out after last week's puckery pie.
-And I don't think I can look at another lemon yet without shivering and twitching.
+Unfortunately my go-to flavour sanctuary (aka lemon) had been wiped out after last week's puckery pie; I don't think I can look at another lemon yet without twitching.
 Naturally I was also out of peanut butter (the horror!).
 So what's third in line?
 Caramel!

 Yay, caramel.
 When I first saw these bars on Beth's blog, Of Muses and Meringues, I knew I had to have them.
-It was one of those recipes that you just know you're going to love, even before you've read about them.
-Basically, the name says it all.
-They're caramely, and they're bars.
-So, yeah, they're a pretty spectacular fusion of salty-sweet-buttery deliciousness.
-Pssst, the 'caramel' is actually more of a dulce de leche!
+It was one of those recipes that you know you're going to love before you've even read about them.
+Basically the name says it all.
+They're caramel + they're bars.
+A spectacular fusion of salty-sweet-buttery deliciousness...the caramel is actually more of a wily, seductive dulce de leche.

 Caramel Crumb Bars